FrankSzn/course-info/README.md

 1. If you don't already have an account, sign up for one here:
    [https://github.com/join][join].

-2. Next you need to join the GitHub Organization that we've created for the
+2. Make sure you are part of the GitHub Organization that we've created for the
-   course: [MIT-DB-Class].

-   To join it, go to the [Registration](http://mitdbclass.heroku.com/) page and click the **Sign in with GitHub** button.

-   This application uses OAuth and it will take you to GitHub where you will have to give your permission to join it.

-3. Enter your MIT ID and you'll be automatically added to the organization and will have a repository created for you.

-4. If for whatever reason you can't join the organization, contact a TA for help.

-5. You should now be apart of the [MIT-DB-Class] and should have access to a few different repositories.
+   course: MIT-DB-Class.
+You should have received an invitation to join via email.

-   You should also now have a repository set up just for your lab solutions.
+   You should now have a repository set up just for your lab solutions.
-   This should be called `hw-answers-<MIT ID here>` and located in the MIT-DB-Class organization.
+   This should be called `homework-solns-2015-<athena username>` and located in the MIT-DB-Class organization.

    This is what you'll set up in the next section to allow you to write your lab answers and submit them.

-If the above didn't work, contact one of the TAs to help you out.

 ### Installing git <a name="installing-git"></a>
 The instructions are tested on bash/linux environments.
 Installing git should be a simple